district10/blog/_posts/post-0078-learning-perl.md

 You use the  NFKD subroutine (Normalization
 Form Kompatibility Decomposition).

-Since we don’t actually read each letter in a word and instead recognize it as a whole, the ligature is a slight improvement in our pattern recognition.
+Since we don't actually read each letter in a word and instead recognize it as a whole, the ligature is a slight improvement in our pattern recognition.
 So, typographers combine the two graphemes.